TheCodingCanal/LetsModYouSomeMinecraft/README.md

 ```
 3. Find jar file in build > libs folder

+At this point your project should look something like branch [2-BuildingOurMod](https://github.com/TheCodingCanal/KryptoniteMod/tree/2-BuildingOurMod)

 ## Adding our kryptonite ingot
 ### The ModItems file
 1. Add item package under kryptonitemod